timdorr/tesla-api/docs/solar/README.md

 # Authentication

-Solar APIs use the same `access_token` as the vehicle APIs.
-All solar APIs require a header field named `authorization` with the `access_token` as the value.
+Solar APIs use the same authentication method and the same `access_token` as the vehicle APIs.
+All solar GET and POST requests require a header field named `authorization` with the value `Bearer <access_token>`.
 See the `authentication.md` document in the `api-basics` folder for details.

 # Site IDs